Working from Home: OpenCRM’s 11 Must Haves30 Mar 2020

 From a personal point of view, I have found it very reassuring to put all these plans in place.

-I know, I know…I would say that every business needs software that can be accessed from anywhere.
+I know, I know…I would say that every business needs software (with adequate security controls) that can be accessed from anywhere.
 And we’ve talked about it on plenty of other blogs in the past.

 But right now, at this moment in time, the reality is that if you have any on-desk systems that you use, you’ll be having to find alternatives.

 As much as it pains me to say it, this doesn’t mean that you have to switch to wholly cloud based solutions like OpenCRM right now.
 You could use virtual machines to access non-cloud based systems, giving you and your team access to the software you need to keep running your business.